garthwebb/grinder-controller/README.md

 # grinder-controller

-This is an update to the coffee grinder project.
-It makes use of the tachometer wires the laser printer motor has to detect when the motor is grinding coffee beans and when its free running.
-The existing three position toggle switch (on-momentary, off, on-momentary) used to only make use of one of the on positions to turn on the motor as long as it was pressed.
-Now pressing the switch in the other direction will activate an auto grind functionality.
-When activated this will grind coffee until it detects there is no more coffee left to grind.
+A motor controller for the coffee grinder project.
+It makes use of the tachometer wires from the motor to detect when the motor is grinding coffee beans vs when its free running.
+A three position toggle switch (on-momentary, off, on-momentary) is used to control the grinder; toggling and releasing in one direction will start automatic grinding, where the motor will only turn off when it detects no more coffee is present.
+Toggling in the other direction will grind until the toggle is released, then stop.

 This projet includes the following files and directories: